BazsiBazsi0/EEG-ML/README.md

 ## Code Usage

-To run the code, follow these steps:
+To run the code use linux or WSL, and follow these steps:

 0. pray